South Florida Bulls volleyball: History

 Like many women's sports teams in colleges across the country, the USF women's volleyball team was founded in 1972 after the passing of Title IX.
 The NCAA did not sponsor women's sports at the time, so the Lady Brahmans as they were known until 1987 played in the Association for Intercollegiate Athletics for Women (AIAW) Small College Division (equivalent to NCAA Division II) for their first year and the AIAW Large College Division (equivalent to NCAA Division I) from 1973 until the association dissolved after the spring of 1982.

 The Brahmans played as independents as members of the AIAW, as well as during their first year in the National Collegiate Athletic Association (NCAA).
 They joined USF's men's teams in the Sun Belt Conference before their 1983 season, and they won their first conference championship that year.

 The program was very successful in the years directly after they joined the NCAA.
 In the first 21 seasons after the AIAW's collapse, USF won all of their 11 regular season conference titles and seven conference tournaments, as well as making each of their seven NCAA women's volleyball tournament appearances.
 They have also made the National Invitational Volleyball Championship (formerly called the Women's Invitational Volleyball Championship) four times, including a quarterfinal appearance in 1994 and semifinal appearance in 2023.

 In 1995 the team moved from the old USF Gymnasium, where it had called home since the team was founded in 1972, to The Corral, a volleyball-specific area within the Yuengling Center with a capacity of about 1,000.
 The Bulls also play some home games on the main floor of the Yuengling Center (used for the men's and women's basketball teams), particularly rivalry games and games against ranked opponents.

-The Bulls won their first conference title in 22 years in the 2024 season.
+The Bulls won their first conference title in 22 years in the 2024 season, and reached the NCAA tournament in 2025 for the first time since 2002.